 There’s a great deal the two of them have to figure out, but they’re on the right path individually and for now, that’s what matters.

-And yes, it’s true, Jamie Tartt’s growth this season has been exceptional—the icing on top of a brilliant cake, but baby shark there are other dolphins in the sea.
+And yes, it’s true, Jamie Tartt’s growth this season has been exceptional—the icing on top of a brilliant cake, but baby shark, there are other dolphins in the sea.
 Find someone else, I’m begging.
 We’re all obsessed with Keeley Jones.
 We all want to be her.
 We all want to be like her.
 And clearly, with her.
-But there’s so much about Jamie and Keeley that didn’t work because it just wasn’t meant to.
-She and Roy can challenge each other in ways Jamie cannot and along with immense love plus, accountability, that’s the glue that keeps their relationship strong.
+But there’s so much about Jamie and Keeley that didn’t work because it wasn’t meant to.
+She and Roy can challenge each other in ways Jamie cannot, and along with immense love plus accountability, that’s the glue that keeps their relationship strong.

-Roy and Keeley are each other’s strength in a way that no other person can be, and I don’t ever want to live in a world where there’s even a pause.
-Because in “No Weddings and a Funeral” Roy Kent said “I love you” and I’m pretty sure every part of me exploded into a puddle of tears.
+Roy and Keeley are each other’s strengths in a way that no other person can be, and I don’t ever want to live in a world where there’s even a pause.
+Because in “No Weddings and a Funeral,” Roy Kent said, “I love you,” and I’m pretty sure every part of me exploded into a puddle of tears.
 I’m now in desperate need of an Empire Strikes Back “I love you,” “I know” exchange between the two.

 Roy Kent is such a fascinating character because so much of the humor that he deflects with is driven by fears of uncertainty.
 We saw it in “All Apologies,” we saw it to a degree in “Rainbow,” and we saw it in “No Weddings and a Funeral” as well.
 When he’s afraid of something or broken as a result of it, he either masks it through rage angry, or he cracks one too many jokes.